15415 Rika: Orbit and classification

 Rika is a non-family asteroid of the main belt's background population when applying the hierarchical clustering method to its proper orbital elements.
 Based on osculating Keplerian orbital elements, the asteroid has also been classified as a member of the Flora family (402), a giant asteroid family and the largest family of stony asteroids in the main-belt.

-It orbits the Sun in the inner asteroid belt at a distance of 1.7–2.7 AU once every 3 years and 3 months (1,193 days; semi-major axis of 2.2 AU).
+It orbits the Sun in the inner asteroid belt at a distance of 1.7–2.7 astronomical units (AU) once every 3 years and 3 months (1,193 days; semi-major axis of 2.2 AU).
 Its orbit has an eccentricity of 0.23 and an inclination of 7° with respect to the ecliptic.

-The body's observation arc begins with a precovery published by the Digitized Sky Survey and taken at the Palomar Observatory in November 1954, more than 43 years prior to its official discovery observation at Kuma Kogen.
+Rika's observation arc begins with a precovery published by the Digitized Sky Survey and taken at the Palomar Observatory in November 1954, more than 43 years prior to its official discovery observation at Kuma Kogen.